stanfordnlp/stanza/_pages/ner_new_language.md

 these steps on Windows or another OS, with the exception that the environment variables need to be set differently.

+As a reminder, Stanza only supports Python 3.6 or later.
+If you are using an earlier version of Python, it will not work.

 ### Codebase

 This is a previously unknown dataset, so it will require some code